Skip to Content

 • Give regular checkups for mold, insects, and pests to make sure your plant is free from diseases.

-• Keep in a mildly cool place, not too hot, and not directly under sunlight.
-In winters, make sure the temperatures don’t drop too low.
+• Keep in a mildly cool place, not too hot or directly under sunlight.
+In winter, make sure the temperatures don’t drop too low.

 • Keep in a humid environment.
-In winters when the humidity is low, consider investing in a humidifier to keep your plants healthy and blooming.
+In winter, when the humidity is low, consider investing in a humidifier to keep your plants healthy and blooming.

 How often should I water Moon Valley?

 It is recommended to water your moon valley pilea slowly and consistently.
-Water only once weekly and leae it to dry afterward.
-Keep checking the soil, and if you feel it is too dry, water it.
+Water only once weekly and leave it to dry afterward.
+Keep checking the soil; if you feel it is too dry, water it.

 Why is my moon valley pilea turning brown?

-Moon valley pilea turn brown when they are not getting enough moisture.
+A Moon Valley pilea turns brown when they are not getting enough moisture.
 Their leaves start to lose their color and go brown.
-Make sure to place your plant in a humid place and keep watering it frequently.
+Make sure to place your plant in a humid place and water it frequently.

 Why is my moon valley pilea drooping?